krishanthanl/cocktailDBInterface/README.md

 Overview of solution :
-1 when initially load it will render 5 random cocktails 2 that work as SSR component
+1 when initially load it will render 5 random cocktails

-3 Note: in the instruction it does not tell random cocktails should contains "Add" button So I did not add "Add" button in radome cocktails
+2 that work as SSR component

-4 when you do a search it will shows relevant cocktails with add button 5 if you click on Favorite link (top of the page) you will send to Favorite page in there you can see added cocktails with "Remove" button 6 you can remove added cocktails in favorite page
+3 when you do a search it will shows relevant cocktails with add button

+4 if you click on Favorite link (top of the page) you will send to Favorite page

+in there you can see added cocktails with "Remove" button

+5 you can remove added cocktails in favorite page

 Instructions on how to run your code locally
 1 npm install